bchanlee/reproducible_research/README.md

 # GitHub Template For Reproducible Research

 ## Overview
-This repository sets out the skeleton of an organizational structure used for scientific research.
+This repository sets out the skeleton of an organisational structure used for scientific research.

 ## How to Use
 Clone the repository and restructure as necessary.